-- 5.2.1 Admission without baccalaureate.
-In an exceptional case, a college may admit to the MDiv, MRE, or MAMS program a student without baccalaureate degree or equivalent, if the student is already registered in the college as non-degree student (see 5.5).
-All of the following restrictions apply: - 5.2.1.1 Post-secondary requirement.
+- 5.2.1.1 Post-secondary requirement.
 Such student must present evidence of at least one year's study of Arts and Science in an accredited institution (or the equivalent as assessed by the Admissions and Procedures Committee of TST). - 5.2.1.2 Prior theological study.
 Such student must have successfully completed at least one year of study at a TST college (ten course credits), which may be counted towards the degree. - 5.2.1.3 Life experience.
 Such student must have life experience that has helped prepare him or her for theological study at the graduate level. - 5.2.1.4 Consistency with college standards.
 Admission of such student must be consonant with the mission statement and stated academic policies of the college. - 5.2.1.5 Non-baccalaureate enrolment quota.
 The number of such non-baccalaureate students registered by a college in its MDiv, MRE, and MAMS programs may not exceed ten percent of the enrolments of each of these programs.